jtmerritt/BeSocial/README.md

 - Blur.fastblur sometimes crashes after coming back to the app through the lockscreen
   - http://stackoverflow.com/questions/22144931/scriptintrinsicblur-produces-black-bitmaps
 - the runnable thread at the end of loading the background image crashes the app
-- OnClick listener in the groupsEditor interface is broken
 - crashing when contact notes are updated
 - Crashing when flipping contacts
 - Is it a problem that the method that creates the master contact list for the update, is also